FarhangAmaji/versatileAnn/README.md

 4. **examples:**

-   - there are examples on how to define models which use prepared data of `\commonDatasets\commonDatasetsPrep` or some examples have random data. then either use the models in `\models` or create a `custom model`.
+   - there are examples on how to define models which use prepared data of `\commonDatassets\commonDatasetsPrep` or some examples have random data. then either use the models in `\models` or create a `custom model`.

 5. **machineLearning:**